Navigating Holiday Overwhelm: Neurodiversity-Affirming Scripts from Heartstone Guidance Center

 2. When You’re Asked Personal or Intrusive Questions

 Holidays often invite questions about relationships, work, bodies, politics, health, or life choices—topics that can be activating, especially for those with trauma or anxiety.
+Here are some scripts to help:

 “I’m not talking about that today.”